stvliu/thingsboard.github.io/docs/iot-gateway/config/can.md

 ```json
 "value": "0:7:double"
 ```
- - Read 4 bytes starting from 0th position as the *little* byte ordered and cast to the value of the *float* type.
+ - Read 4 bytes starting from 0th position as the *little* byte ordered and cast to the value the *float* type.
 ```json
 "value": "0:4:little:float"
 ```